 For generic spin-2 masses, the integrals required to evaluate the on-shell action and compute the late-time non-Gaussianity cannot be evaluated in closed form.
 In these cases, the best that can be done is a numerical evaluation of the general expression for particular masses of interest.
 There are, however, specific mass values for which the non-Gaussianity can be evaluated analytically.
-One of these is the so-called {\it partially-massless} value where $m^2=2H^2$.
-In these cases which only involve massless and partially-massless spin-2 fields, we will give explicit expressions for all possible 3-point correlation functions in exact de Sitter space.
+One of these is the so-called {\it partially massless} value where $m^2=2H^2$.
+In these cases which only involve massless and partially massless spin-2 fields, we will give explicit expressions for all possible 3-point correlation functions in exact de Sitter space.